hapi-server/data-specification/README.md

 ## catalog

-This endpoint provides a list of datasets available via this server.
+This endpoint provides a list of datasets available from this server.

 **Sample Invocation**
 ```